 Design (WYSIWYG) Editor

-The WYSIWYG editor functions much like a traditional desktop word processing application.
-Additionally, many of the editor's formatting buttons are standard word processor-style icons.
-Because of the immediate visual feedback it provides and its similarity to familiar word processing applications, the WYSIWYG editor is generally considered to be the easier of the two methods of editing KB content.
+The WYSIWYG editor functions much like a traditional word processing application.
+Additionally, many of the editor's formatting buttons are familiar looking icons.
+Because of the immediate visual feedback it provides, the WYSIWYG editor is generally considered to be the easier of the two methods of editing KB content.
 The WYSIWYG editor is enabled by default for new users.Advantages:

 - Familiar interface

 - Immediate visual feedback

 The second mode of editing documents is available through the HTML editor.
 In contrast to the WYSIWYG editor, the HTML editor requires you to format the body of your document in a markup language called 'XHTML'.
 You can use the HTML editor even if you are not proficient in XHTML because it includes 'Quick Code' buttons that insert snippets of XHTML for common formatting tasks.
 However, because documents appear in the editor as XHTML markup, updates you make will not be immediately apparent; you must click Preview button to see changes rendered in your web browser.
 The screenshot below is a document in the HTML editor that produces the same output as displayed in the above screenshot of the WYSIWYG editor.